 Like we mentioned earlier already, we stayed in a gay-friendly hotel in Green Point, a central suburb of Cape Town.
 The Antrim Villa on Antrim Road is a welcoming and bright place with a stylish and modern interior, a pool in the backyard, and a very delicious and freshly prepared breakfast buffet.
-Don’t worry if you arrive late: There is always a bol with fresh fruits available.
+Don’t worry if you arrive late: There is always a bowl with fresh fruits available.
 And for the little hunger some snacks and drinks to purchase 24hours.
-We stayed in a room with a pool view waking up with the sun shining to the huge window.
-In order to reuse the water, two buckets are placed in the shower to collect the used water.
+We stayed in a room with a pool view, waking up with the sun shining to the huge window.
+To reuse the water, two buckets are placed in the shower to collect the used water.
 All in all, we had some great first nights in a gay-friendly place in Cape Town.

 Plan your Trip: Hotel Antrim Villa in Greenpoint on TripAdvisor

 From Greenpoint district, it was just a short walk around the Cape Town Stadium to Green Point Lighthouse and Mouille Point Beach crossing Main Road and Helen Suzman Blvd.
 Since we arrived late at night, it was an overwhelming view of the Ocean having the Table Mountain and Lion’s Head as a backdrop.
 We took our time to walk hand-in-hand along the shoreline to visit the V&A Waterfront shopping center to get some last missing items for our Namibia South Africa Safari.
 And, of course, to enjoy the beautiful architecture and inviting atmosphere of the Waterfront harbor area.
 If you are fancy enough, you can take a ride on the Cape Wheel or a Hop-on Hop-off Cape Town Canal Cruise.